-It is also important to know that in order for the regional transportation system to work seamlessly, four main activities must occur simultaneously.
-They are operations and maintenance, reconstruction, capital acquisitions (land, buildings, and equipment replacement) as well as new construction.
+It is also important to know that, in order for the regional transportation system to work seamlessly, four main activities must occur simultaneously.
+They are operations and maintenance, reconstruction, capital acquisitions (land, buildings, and equipment replacement), as well as new construction.
 In 2018, collectively, local agencies expended \$34,570,815 in General Operations funds.
 Of that amount:

+Routine Maintenance \$11,264,395

+Reconstruction of Existing \$9,144,211

+Maintain Equipment/Fleet \$5,954,709

+New Construction \$1,473,876

-Routine Maintenance \$11,264,395 Reconstruction of Existing \$9,144,211 Maintain Equipment/Fleet \$5,954,709 New Constructions \$1,473,876 Employees and Facilities \$3,182,168
+Employees and Facilities \$3,182,168

+Total \$31,019,359

-Other expenses such as professional services and retaining funds for local match to support State and Federal grants generally make up the balance of the costs.
+Other expenses, such as professional services and retaining funds for local match to support State and Federal grants, generally make up the balance of the costs.
+Expenditures are broken down in Figures 5.3 and 5.4.